Cartesianism: Criticism

 According to the Roman Catholic philosopher Jacques Maritain, Descartes eliminated the distinction between angelic and human minds, as if humans were angels inhabiting machines, a position that Maritain derided as "angelism".
 In Thomas Aquinas's thought, angels are capable of an instantaneous knowledge that is not mediated by the human senses.
 (Descartes, for his part, dismissed Aquinas's cogitations on the knowledge of angels as "inept".)
-Maritain's interpretation is only one of many interpretations of Descartes' view about the relationship of body and soul, and some interpretations portray Descartes as instead, for example, a Scholastic-Aristotelian hylomorphist or even a covert materialist. Étienne Gilson responded to Maritain by saying that if Descartes committed the sin of angelism it wasn't an "original sin" but had been committed first by Plato, Saint Augustine, Avicenna, and even the Bible.
+Maritain's interpretation is only one of many interpretations of Descartes' view about the relationship of body and soul, and some interpretations portray Descartes as instead, for example, a Scholastic-Aristotelian hylomorphist or even a covert materialist. Étienne Gilson responded to Maritain by saying that if Descartes committed the sin of angelism it was not an "original sin" but had been committed first by Plato, Saint Augustine, Avicenna, and even the Bible.
 John Crowe Ransom called Maritain's accusation of angelism a "phantasy".
 According to C. F. Fowler, Descartes explicitly denied an identity between human minds and the angels, but sometimes used language in a way that was vulnerable to the opposite interpretation.